 16.1.5 Total number of people displaced internally due to conflict and violence (Complementary Global Indicator)

 16.1.6 Percentage of ever married women aged 15-49 who have experienced physical or sexual violence in last 12 months committed by their husband or partner (Complementary Global Indicator)

-Three indicators have been included in the global indicators framework to monitor target 16.2, of which two focus specifically on violence.
-These indicators address three forms of violence against children: physical punishment and psychological aggression by caregivers and sexual abuse.
-Both indicators are measurable, and data on these indicators have been collected using existing standardised and validated measurement tools in several national surveys, including through UNICEF-supported Multiple Indicator Cluster Surveys (MICS) and the Demographic and Health Surveys (DHS).
+These indicators address three important forms of violence against children, that is, sexual abuse, physical punishment and psychological aggression by caregivers.
+Data on these indicators have been collected using established, standardized, and validated measurement tools in several national surveys, including through the UNICEF-supported Multiple Indicator Cluster Surveys (MICS) and the Demographic and Health Surveys (DHS).

-Data on child discipline collected through MICS were available for 43 countries as of January 2014.
-Some DHS and other national household surveys have also collected the standard or modified versions of the MICS child discipline module.
-Data on sexual violence have been collected through a number of data collection tools and mechanisms, including household surveys such as DHS, that have produced comparable data in some 50 low and middle-income countries since the late 1990s.
-Fully comparable data are currently available for approximately 43 countries.17
+Data on child discipline collected through MICS are available for 43 countries.
+Some DHS and other national household surveys have also collected the standard, or modified, versions of the MICS child discipline module.
+Data on sexual violence have been collected through a number of data collection tools and mechanisms, including household surveys carried out by DHS, that have produced comparable data in some 50 low-and middle-income countries since the late 1990s.
+Fully comparable data are currently available for approximately 43 countries.11

 16.2.1 Proportion of children aged 1–17 years who experienced any physical punishment and/or psychological aggression by caregivers in the past month (IAEG Global Indicator)

 16.2.2 Number of victims of human trafficking per 100,000 population, by sex, age and form of exploitation (IAEG Global Indicator)